Not all criminal defence is created equal.

 The maximum penalty is 10 years imprisonment for reckless acts that could endanger the aircraft.
 However, if the act is likely to endanger a person’s life or cause serious harm, the maximum penalty increases to 14 years imprisonment..

-Offensive or disorderly conduct on an aircraft refers to behavior that disrupts the safety, comfort, or well-being of passengers and crew during a flight.
+Offensive or disorderly conduct on an aircraft refers to behaviour that disrupts the safety, comfort, or well-being of passengers and crew during a flight.
 This can include actions such as using abusive or threatening language, failing to comply with crew instructions, being intoxicated and disruptive, or engaging in physical altercations.

 It is common for this type of matter to be charged alongside other offences if arising on the facts, including assaults, obstructing a Commonwealth public official, interference with crew or aircraft, and failure to comply with crew’s instructions.
 It is important to seek legal advice about any option to downgrade the charge or negotiate the facts, as it could make a difference to the penalty.